jimluzhang/jimluzhang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a PhD student at Stanford Med in the Structural Biology/Biophysics program and a National Science Foundation Graduate Research Fellow.
+I'm a PhD student at Stanford Med in the Structural Biology department and a National Science Foundation Graduate Research Fellow.

 I'm passionate about scientific communication, teaching, and supporting fellow first generation, low-income students.